London in Spring: A Photo Diary

-One of the cities I will always go back to with an open heart and soul is of course London.
-I’ve visited this beautiful European capital last Spring for the 3rd time and I can promise that won’t be the last visit for sure.
+The UK’s capital is one of the cities I will always return to with an open heart.
+I visited London in spring for the 3rd time, and I promise it won’t be the last visit.

-Oh yes, London baby!
-And not anytime, but London in Spring!
-That’s the BEST.
-The colors of flowers blending in so perfectly with the colorful bright buildings, the green wide parks in the middle of town, the sunny warm days.
+The colors of the flowers blend perfectly with the colorful, bright buildings, the expansive green parks in the middle of town, and the sunny, warm days.

-But let’s see what is there to do in London in spring and where you should go in search of those amazing colors and spring vibes the city displays so well!
+First, let’s see what you can do in London during this time of the year and where you should go in search of those fantastic colors.

 Places to see in London in spring